Dr Amanda Mullin, clinical psychologist and neurodiversity keynote speaker, Sydney.

 Kicking Shame to The Kerb

-Mental wellbeing is critical for success and happiness.
 For too long, mental health has been shrouded in shame, stigma, and one-size-fits-all solutions that simply don’t work for everyone – especially neurodivergent minds.
 Much like visiting the dentist for our dental health or exercising for our physical well-being, caring for our mental health should be a non-negotiable part of our self-care routine.
-The global pandemic brought mental health to the forefront and highlighted its pivotal role in our overall health.
-But shame, stigma and misinformation persist.
+Even so, shame, stigma and misinformation persist.

 These well-meaning but misguided ‘solutions’ are particularly insulting to intelligent professionals who’ve already tried every productivity hack and communication course available.
-Remember, it’s often the ‘high functioning’ among us who are masters at concealing struggles and finding compensations and work-arounds – they don’t need basic advice, they need understanding and strategies that actually match their neurotype.
-Without it, we risk losing talent.
+It’s often the ‘high functioning’ who are masters at concealing struggles and finding compensations and work-arounds – they don’t need basic advice, they need understanding and strategies that actually match their neurotype.

 The reality is that neurodivergent minds need different strategies to flourish.
 To create inclusion and belonging, everyone on the team needs to understand how to support and communicate effectively with different neurotypes.
 It’s not enough to help individuals; we need to educate entire teams and organisations so everyone can thrive together.